wildmanonline/docs/docs/guides/tools-reference/tools/use-nmap-for-network-scanning/index.md

 - '[Official Nmap Project Guide to Network Discovery and Security Scanning](https://nmap.org/book/toc.html)'
 ---

 [*Nmap*](https://nmap.org/) is a popular, open source network scanning tool.
 It has a wide array of scanning options and capabilities, making it highly efficient and adaptable.
-Nmap helps system administers monitor a network's host and port usage, and helps security auditors catch potential vulnerabilities.
+Nmap helps system administers monitor a network's host and port usage, and it helps security auditors catch potential vulnerabilities.

-In this guide, learn how to get started using Nmap for your network.
+In this guide, learn how to get started using Nmap for network analysis and troubleshooting.

 ## Before You Begin